opensearch-project/project-website/_posts/2025-07-30-Offline-Batch-ML-Inference-and-Ingestion-for-1-Billion-Requests-using-OpenSearch-Ingestion.md

 }
 ```

 To run an AI-powered search, use the `neural` query type.
-Specify the `query_text` input, the `model_id` of the embedding model you configured in the OSI pipeline, and the number of returned results `k`.
-To exclude embeddings from being returned in search results, specify the name of the embedding field in the `_source.excludes` parameter:
+Specify the `query_text` input, the `model_id` of the embedding model you configured in the OpenSearch Ingestion pipeline, and the `k` number of returned results.
+To exclude embeddings from search results, specify the name of the embedding field in the `_source.excludes` parameter:

 ```json
 GET /my-ai-search-index/_search